tahoe-lafs/tahoe-lafs/docs/frontends/FTP-and-SFTP.rst

 problems with non-alphanumerics in filenames).

 The FTP server requires code in Twisted that enables asynchronous closing of file-upload operations.
-This code was landed to Twisted's SVN trunk in r28453 on 23-Feb-2010, slightly too late for the Twisted-10.0 release, but it should be present in the next release after that.
+This code is present in Twisted-10.1 (released 27-June-2010), but not in Twisted-10.0 (released 01-March-2010).
 To use Tahoe-LAFS's FTP server with Twisted-10.0 or earlier, you will need to apply the patch attached to http://twistedmatrix.com/trac/ticket/3462 .
 The Tahoe-LAFS node will refuse to start the FTP server unless it detects the necessary support code in Twisted.
 This patch is not needed for SFTP.

 Immutable and Mutable Files
 ===========================